oslabs-beta/Kaskade/README.md

 Install the NPM module [here](https://www.npmjs.com/package/kaskade-benchmarking), or by running `npm i kaskade-benchmarking` in the command line.

 ## Getting Started
-To test your server with Kaskade, a configuration file must first be setup.
+To test your server with Kaskade, a configuration file must be setup.
 Within the project's root directory, create a **.json** file and define the parameters according to the criteria within the config object below:
 ```
 // The following is an example benchmark config object that Kaskade will accept
 // It comes with detailed comments to explain each field and if the field is required.